kellermanrivero/kos/README.md

-# virtuos
+# VirtuOS

-VirtOS is an operating system for ARM65 architecture
+VirtuOS is an operating system for Virt machine